 Streaming accessories cost extra, and prices vary from clinic to clinic; fortunately, to achieve wireless Bluetooth connectivity, these accessories are needed less and less.
 However, when needed, a clip-on streamer can easily add $500 to the cost of hearing aids.
 And TV streamers and remote mics can cost even more, depending on their capabilities.
 Some local providers do provide discounts through our hearing aid discounts program.

-Alternative Bluetooth-enabled hearables and PSAPs
+Alternative Bluetooth-enabled OTC hearing aids and hearables

 HearingTracker Audiologist Matthew Allsop provides information on how to set up Apple AirPods Pro earbuds as hearing aids.